-All humans were built with the “fight or flight” response and our ancestors were no different.
-Like everyone, our ancestors experienced anxiety and likely bouts of depression; the issue is that generalized anxiety disorder as well as well as depression has and continues to rise at an alarming rate.
+Like everyone, our ancestors experienced anxiety and likely bouts of depression.
+The issue is that generalized anxiety disorder as well as well as depression has and continues to rise at an alarming rate.
 Generally speaking, our ancestors did experience anxiety and depression, but not to the disordered extent that many people do today.
-What was once a necessary and built in mechanism to protect us from danger has become a constant for some people.
+What was once necessary and built-in mechanisms to protect us from danger have become a constant for some people.

 Anxiety disorder wasn’t even diagnosed until 1980, not so long ago in the scope of medical diagnoses.
 While the root cause of anxiety and depression (which are often both present) is different for everyone, there are several dietary factors that contribute to these mental disorders.